 Bathing has occupied a special place in the cultural landscapes of many civilizations throughout history.
 In ancient Greece, water itself was regarded as a gift of health from the gods.
 The ruins of lavish public baths in the farthest reaches of the Roman world testify to the importance of bathing in the health regimes and social life of the empire’s citizens.
 More than 150 years after the bathtub of Napoleon’s wife, Josephine, was crafted, it’s reputed to retain the scent of the musk oil–infused bathwater that soothed her mind and pampered her skin.

-In India, bathing has always been accorded the status of a sacred activity, used for healing.
-Ancient Ayurvedic texts speak of therapeutic baths with rose petals, honey, milk and turmeric, preceded by a luxurious warm oil, full-body massage and followed by the application of rich herbal paste and floral waters on the skin.
-These Ayurvedic baths were designed to restore balance in body, mind and spirit.
+In India, bathing has always been accorded the status of a sacred, healing ritual.
+Ancient Ayurvedic texts speak of therapeutic baths with rose petals, honey, milk, and turmeric, preceded by a luxurious full-body massage with warm oils and followed by skin treatments with rich herbal pastes and fragrant floral waters.
+These Ayurvedic baths were designed to restore balance to the body, mind, and spirit.

 3 tablespoons of green gram powder

 ¼ teaspoon of ginger powder

 ½ cup of almond milk or 1 tablespoon of almond oil